 The mountains soon disappear from around us and civilization is present everywhere.
 Morning traffic clogs up the roads and houses spread every inch of my view.
 It is obvious we have now made it Pokhara.

-Arriving in Pokhara
+Arriving In Pokhara

 We quickly descend into Pokhara airport, touching down and coming to a stop.
 On the tarmac is another group of people and by the time we exit the aircraft their bags are already being put on.
 I oftentimes don’t associate Nepal was efficiency, but at this moment they are certainly proving me wrong.

 We head inside to a little room and I cannot believe how much warmer it is down at this altitude.
 My jumper begins to absorb sweat, though that’s okay as it needs a wash anyway.
-To my surprise, our bag is brought out with everyone else.
+To my surprise, our bag arrives with everyone else.
 I have no idea how it managed to get onto this flight.
 We only found out we were on it minutes before it left!
 Perhaps they are extremely organized or maybe it was a coincidence.

 We head outside where a taxi driver greets us, gives us an affordable rate and even knows our accommodation.
 It is such a relief being back here and not having anything to worry about.
 Back at the hotel, we empty out our bags, throwing out some stuff and making a pile of washing.
 Our base for the next week is going to be here in Pokhara.
 We will just be relaxing, eating and hopefully catching up with some of the people we meet on the trail.
 Though, for now, its time for breakfast!